 The vulnerability as described in ISO/IEC 24772-1 subclause 6.24 applies to Ada.
 There are no operators in Ada with direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
 Ada does not permit multiple assignments in a single expression or statement, except in the case of initialization of multiple variables by a single expression.
 In this case, the declaration is equivalent to a sequence of initializing declarations placed in the order of the variables in the list.

-There is the possibility though to have side effects through function calls in expressions where the function modifies globally visible variables or “in out” or “out” parameters.
-Ada disallows multiple uses of the same variable within a single expression if one or more of the uses are as “in out” or “out” parameters.
-Operators in Ada are functions with only “in” parameters, so, when defined by the user, although they cannot modify their own operands, they can modify global state and therefore have side effects.
+There is the possibility though to have side effects through function calls in expressions where the function modifies globally visible variables or in out or out parameters.
+Ada disallows multiple uses of the same variable within a single expression if one or more of the uses are as in out or out parameters.
+Operators in Ada are functions with only in parameters, so, when defined by the user, although they cannot modify their own operands, they can modify global state and therefore have side effects.

 Ada allows the implementation to choose the order of evaluation of expressions with operands of the same precedence level, the order of association is left-to-right.
 The operands of a binary operation are also evaluated in an arbitrary order, as happens for the parameters of any function call.
 In the case of user-defined operators with side effects on global state, this implementation dependency can cause unpredictability of the side effects.

-6.24.2 Guidance to language users
+6.24.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.24.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.24.5 of ISO/IEC 24772-1:2022;

-Make use of one or more programming guidelines which prohibit functions that modify global state, and can be enforced by static analysis.
+Make use of one or more programming guidelines which prohibit functions that modify global state, and can be enforced by static analysis;

-Minimize use of “in out” and “out” parameters for functions.
+Minimize use of in out and out parameters for functions;

 Always use brackets to indicate order of evaluation of operators of the same precedence level.